 Once registered, all organisations must have their legal status validated by their National Agencies; this includes both applicants and partner organisations in a project.
-All Croatian organisations will be validated by the Croatian National Agency (AMEUP).
-Organisations cannot receive Erasmus+funding until they have been validated.
-To enable National Agencies to validate you and your partners Legal Entity Forms must be uploaded to the Participant Portal.
+All Croatian organisations will be validated by the Croatian National Agency (Agency for Mobility and EU Programmes).
+Organisations cannot receive Erasmus+ funding until they have been validated.
+To enable National Agencies to validate you and your partners, Legal Entity Forms must be uploaded to the Participant Portal.
 If you are the applicant you must also upload a Financial Identification Form.